 This Italian Chicken Pasta Bake recipe is an awesome update to a favorite comfort dish.

-It’s made with chicken, pasta, tomatoes, onions, garlic, and basil.
+It’s made with chicken, pasta, tomatoes, yellow onions, garlic, and basil.
 Be sure to use dairy-free cheese to make sure it’s dairy-free.

 This tasty lemon and herb chicken casserole is an updated take on comfort food.